Instructional Learning Designer

 ✨Tip Number 1

 Familiarise yourself with The School of Life's mission and values.
-Understanding their focus on emotional wellbeing and personal development will help you align your application and conversations with their core principles.
+Understanding their focus on emotional wellbeing and personal development will help you align your approach during interviews and discussions, showcasing your passion for their purpose.

 ✨Tip Number 2